Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Are there Park Tours?

 Yes!
-Knowledgeable guides lead participants on 90 minute tours of the garden.
+Knowledgeable guides lead participants on free 90 minute tours.
 The tours depart from the Entrance 1 Gate on weekdays at 10am and 2pm.
-Best of all, the Kirstenbosch Botanical Society tours are free!

 Are there Restaurants at Kirstenbosch?

 Absolutely!
-In fact, there are three Kirstenbosch Restaurants within the park grounds.
+In fact, there are three within the grounds.
 Moyo at Kirstenbosch is a sit-down restaurant that features a menu of African produce.

 The Kirstenbosch Tea Room offers lighter fare and a relaxed atmosphere, while Vida e Caffe is a good choice for coffee, pastries and treats.